conrad93/simple-calculator/dsa/dsa-document.md

 ### Quick Sort
 *Quick Sort is a highly efficient sorting algorithm and is based on the divide and conquer approach.
 It divides a large list into two smaller sub-lists: the low elements and the high elements.
 Quick Sort can then recursively sort the sub-lists.* ([Example](./problems/quick-sort.js))

+### Radix Sort
+*Radix Sort is a non-comparative sorting algorithm that processes integer data by individual digit which are then sorted according to each digit's place value.
+It operates by organizing data from the least significant digit to the most significant digit or vice versa.* ([Example](./problems/radix-sort.js))